Is a 34-inch ultrawide sharp? 3440×1440 PPI and setup guide

 How this is calculated

 Retina distance is about 31 inches (79 cm), close to a standard desk viewing distance.
-The density matches every 27-inch 1440p monitor in the same room, which is why ultrawide/standard dual-monitor setups at this class work well — there's no visual mismatch between panels.
+The density matches every 27-inch 1440p monitor in the same room, which is why ultrawide/standard dual-monitor setups at this class work well.
 You gain roughly 34% more horizontal pixels than 2560×1440 and a cinematic 21:9 playback size.

 Verdict